Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Endpoints and Interior Points

 \section{Endpoints and Interior Points}

 Here we determine the interior and endpoints of $\Ram_\varphi$ for both the weak and strong topologies.
 We already saw in Proposition~\ref{Prop: Frobenius} that $\Ram_\varphi = \Berk$ if $\varphi$ is itself an inseparable rational function; here we show this is the only case in which the weak interior of $\Ram_\varphi$ is nonempty.
-Then we characterize the endpoints of the ramification locus.
-We finish the section by showing that the strong interior of $\Ram_\varphi$ coincides with the locus of inseparable reduction.
+Then we characterize the endpoints of the ramification locus and show that the strong interior of $\Ram_\varphi$ coincides with the locus of inseparable reduction.
 (The definitions were chosen so that this statement holds even when $\varphi$ is inseparable.)
+We finish the section with a discussion of tame and locally tame rational functions.

 \begin{prop} The weak interior of the ramification locus of a separable nonconstant rational function is empty. \end{prop}

 \begin{proof} Suppose there exists a rational function $\varphi \in k(z)$ such that the weak interior of its ramification locus is nonempty.
 Any weak open subset of $\Berk$ contains infinitely many points of type~I, and the type~I points of the ramification locus are precisely the critical points.
 Thus $\varphi$ has infinitely many critical points, and hence it must be inseparable by the Hurwitz formula. \end{proof}